Do you charge for an initial visit?

 Do retainers need to be worn after braces?

-Why do teeth get crooked after wearing braces or aligners?
+Why do teeth relapse after wearing braces or aligners?